 ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of a childhood brain tumor and its treatment.
 This page includes several links outside of this guide to other sections of this website.
 Use the menu to see other pages.

-Every treatment for ependymoma can cause side effects or changes to your child’s body and how he or she feels.
+Every treatment for ependymoma can cause side effects or changes to your child’s body and how they feel.
 For many reasons, people do not experience the same side effects even when given the same treatment for the same type of tumor.
 This can make it hard to predict how your child will feel during treatment.

 Coping with physical side effects